Discover more from The Retroist

 In the case of the Atari 2600 though, it was a different question.
-The technology in the 2600 was lacking and so they needed to worry about how they could try and make a game as good as the original.
-For the most part, they succeeded and a young me had the joystick calloused hands to prove it.
+The technology in the 2600 was lacking, and so they needed to worry about how they could try to make a game as good as the original.
+For the most part, they succeeded, and a young me had the joystick calloused hands to prove it.
 But not all was perfect in the 2600 version.
-Let’s touch on what is wrong with the game and then I will talk about what I liked:
+Let’s touch on what is wrong with the game, and then I will talk about what I liked:

 Those bits of fruit salad are also a lot more predictable than the asteroid in the arcade version, so it makes the game a bit easier.
 Which makes me wonder why you get more starting ships?

-– The game is colorful.
-Don’t listen to that guy who wrote the don’t like list, he is a grump and frankly, I think he was grasping at something to pad out his review with.
-I mean c’mon we all know this is Asteroids and that it is a decent enough game, why does he gotta try and come up with something negative to say.
-Oh and fruit salad??
+The game is colorful.
+Don’t listen to that guy who wrote they don’t like lists, he is a grump and frankly, I think he was grasping at something to pad out his review with.
+I mean c’mon we all know this is Asteroids and that it is a decent enough game, why does he gotta try to come up with something negative to say.
+Oh, and fruit salad??
 Real clever ya jerk.

 So as you can see, the positives far outweigh the negatives.
 So much so that I still play Asteroids on my Atari 2600 a few times a year and plan on doing so till the bottom rusts out of my system (I should have gotten that undercoating).
 Why?
 Because it is a semi-faithful translation of an arcade classic, and because it works well on the system.
 So I am very happy to give Asteroids 4 out of 5 stars.